mnberthe/aws-solutions-architect-associate-notes/README.md

 __Cognito Identity Pools (Federated Identity)__
 - Provide AWS credentials to users so they can access __AWS resources directly__
+- Provides temporary credentials (using STS) to users so they can access AWS resources
 - Integrate with Cognito User Pools as an identity provider
 - Example use case: provide temporary access to write to an S3 bucket after authenticating the user via FaceBook (using CUP identity federation)